arthurduboks/spark-hub/README.md

 - **RESTful API**: Features a custom REST API for efficient data handling and manipulation.
 - **AXIOS for API Requests**: Utilizes AXIOS for streamlined and reliable API requests.

+## Note
+When visiting the live preview link, the initial load time may be longer due to Render's free tier.